 The impairment charge is determined by taking the difference between the present value of the unit's projected cash flow and its book value.
-As of June 30, 2014 no impairment loss was recognised for the reported period.
+As of June 30, 2015 the Bank recognised an impairment loss of \$1,075,759 (2014: \$Nil) for the reported period.
 Further details are presented in Note 11.